usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

 If set to yes, besides reading properties from property file, the generator will read from the input stream to find new properties.
 The user MUST use `cat input.tsv input.tsv | kgtk generate_mediawiki_jsons`.

+### input-file

+If set to a path to a file, kgtk will not read from standard input but open the given file and read from it.

 ## How json generator handles different types of edges